 The SPI interface is a synchronous serial interface using clock and data pins.
 It is intended to support multiple devices on the bus.
 Each device is activated using a chip select.
-Once chip select is activated by the bus master, the FM25CL64B will begin monitoring the clock and data lines.
+Once chip select is activated by the bus master, the FM25W256 will begin monitoring the clock and data lines.
 The relationship between the falling edge of /CS, the clock and data is dictated by the SPI mode.
 The device will make a determination of the SPI mode on the falling edge of each chip select.
-While there are four such modes, the FM25CL64B supports Modes 0 and 3.
-Figure 4 shows the required signal relationships for Modes 0 For both modes, data is clocked into the FM25CL64B on the rising edge of SCK and data is expected on the first rising edge after /CS goes active.
-If the clock begins from a high state, it will fall prior to beginning data transfer in order to create the first rising edge.
+While there are four such modes, the FM25W256 supports only modes 0 and 3.
+Figure 4 shows the required signal relationships for modes 0 For both modes, data is clocked into the FM25W256 on the rising edge of SCK and data is expected on the first rising edge after /CS goes active.
+If the clock starts from a high state, it will fall prior to the first data transfer in order to create the first rising edge.